As seen in:

-Will your chances of landing a job go up if you add LinkedIn to your resume?
+Will your chances of landing a job increase if you feature a LinkedIn profile on your resume?
+Possibly.
+Probably, even.
+But just adding a link is certainly not enough.

 This article will show you: